Freeha-S/DataAnalysis-Project/README.md

 This dataset contain 244 rows and 7 columns of data, columns are the variables and rows are the number of observations.

 __columns__
- - total_bill
+ - total_bill: The amount of total bill
- - tip
+ - tip : the amount of tip
- - sex
+ - sex : gender (Male,Female)
- - smoker
+ - smoker: value(Yes, No)
- - day
+ - day : days of week(Thur, Fri, Sat, Sun)
- - time
+ - time : time(Lunch, Dinner)
- - size
+ - size : number of people in group (1,2,3,4,5,6)

 categorical data column
  - sex